MeinGrundeinkommen/konfipay/README.md

 1) Fetch statements

-This gem currently supports only one "operation", which is fetching any recent financial statements from the account(s) configured in the Konfipay Portal.
+This gem currently supports only one "operation", but in two "modes":
+1a) "new" statements, which is fetching any recent financial statements from the account(s) configured in the Konfipay Portal.
 I.e. get a list of each incoming or outgoing transaction.
+1b) "history" of statements, i.e. get a list of financial statements in a given timeframe.

-To do that, make sure sidekiq is running, then kick off the fetching like this, for example from the Rails console:
+To use this, make sure sidekiq is running, then kick off the fetching like this, for example from the Rails console:

 ```ruby